Stock Market Crash Date: All Bark & No Bite

 The Hazard of Succumbing to the “It’s Different This Time” Mentality

 This mindset paves the way for a new perspective, making it easier to fall for the “it’s different this time” mentality.
 It also heightens feelings of euphoria, which will inevitably turn into intense fear and panic when the market experiences a downturn.
 While history may not repeat itself exactly, it often rhymes.
-It’s highly probable that the AI sector will experience a steep decline while cyclical stocks and key commodities witness higher lows during the next market correction.
+The AI sector will probably experience a steep decline while cyclical stocks and key commodities witness higher lows during the subsequent market correction.

 For those with a low to medium risk tolerance, it’s advisable to proactively reduce a significant portion of your long positions in stocks that are currently or have previously been part of the AI investment frenzy.
 As bullish levels continue to climb, the probability of reaching 55 becomes apparent, which inherently suggests a significant increase in bearish readings when the market sentiment shifts.
 When bearish readings start to climb, it’s time to take action.